Drug Driving Lawyers

 However, at Benjamin Leonardo – The Defenders, our criminal defence have achieved successful results for clients in such situations.
 In order to avoid conviction, we will challenge the allegations set our against you, by arguing the following defences and thoroughly cross-examining any evidence put forth to the Court.
 If we are able to successfully do this, the charges against you may be completely dismissed in which you will no longer be penalised.
 Our work may also result in a section 10 dismissal, whereby no conviction will be recorded and no penalties will be incurred.
 Alternatively, our defence strategy may result in reduced punishment, which is much more favourable in comparison to serving the maximum sentence.

-For relevant advice in relation to whether you should plead guilty or not guilty, please do not hesitate to contact our Sydney based traffic lawyers for a FREE first consultation.
+For relevant advice in relation to whether you should plead guilty or not guilty, please do not hesitate to contact our Sydney based traffic lawyers for a consultation.

 In order to dismiss the allegations that you were involved in a drug driving offence, our expert traffic offence lawyers may argue the follow legal defences: